Night Travellers at a Cross

-Night Travellers at a Cross (Slovak: Nocni Putnici pri Krizi) is a painting by Hungarian artist László Mednyánszky from 1880.
+Night Travellers at a Cross (Slovak: Noční pútnici pri kríži) is a painting by Hungarian artist László Mednyánszky from 1880.

 Description

 The picture was created in the first half of 1880.

 It has the dimensions 244 x 149 centimeters.
 It is in the collection of the Slovak National Gallery.

 Analysis

 The picture shows three people with bowed heads who pray at the cross in a dark forest at night.
 The composition's monumental scale is emphasized by the size of the travellers, as well as by the moonlight.

 The theme of a cross in a forest - which has symbolized death - is seen regularly in Mednyánszky's works.